 World Bank review and clearance: The Bank will review screening results and selectively review environmental documents of about 30% of total subprojects.
 The Bank will review and clear the environmental reports of all the subprojects defined as category A in line with the WB's safeguard policies.
-In addition, for the category A subproject, before preparing EIA, the subproject owner shall prepare TOR for the EIA report and send to the WB for prior review and clearance.
+In addition, for the category A subproject applying for financing by the project, of which an EIA has not prepared as required by the Government, before preparing EIA, the subproject owner shall prepare TOR for the EIA report and send to the WB for prior review and clearance.